There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Always wanted to try rafting?
 Good news!
 You can do that on the Snake River in the park.
 This is a great way to see the park from a totally different perspective.
 Plus, it’s an adventurous way to see the park.

 I haven’t tried this and won’t lie, I probably won’t, but if you like water and have always wanted to try it, this is a great option if you want something adventurous to do in the Tetons.
+Here are a few rafting trip options.

 Visit the Chapel of Transfiguration